What is a WiFi Captive Portal?

 And that’s it…

-That’s all there is to know about captive portals.
+That’s all there is to know about WiFi captive portals.
 All that’s left for you is to start setting up your captive portal and a splash page and launch your WiFi marketing campaign.

 Good luck!